christabel-acquaye/simulated_students/README.md

 ## Acknowledgments

-We acknowledge the National Assessment of Educational Progress (NAEP) for providing the real-world item statistics used for validation in this work.
+We acknowledge and cite the **[National Assessment of Educational Progress (NAEP)](https://www.nationsreportcard.gov)** for providing the real-world item statistics used for validation in this work.